tensorpack/tensorpack/docs/tutorial/extend/augmentor.md

 2. Random parameter generation and the actual augmentation is separated.
 This allows you to apply the same transformation to several images together (with `AugmentImageComponents`), which is essential to tasks such as segmentation.
+	Or apply the same transformations to images plus coordinate labels (with `AugmentImageCoordinates`), which is essential to tasks such as detection and localization.